ds300/lazyrepo/README.md

   Runs the given task, forwarding any args passed after the `--`

-  You may filter the packages that a task
+  You may filter the packages that a task should run in using the `--filter` option.

   e.g. to test only packages that end in `-utils`

-      lazy run test --filter packages/*-utils
+      lazy run test --filter="packages/*-utils"

   You may force all tasks to execute by passing the `--force` option.